Bryce Canyon – A Utah Treasure

 Tips

 Our 2 Days was not enough to see everything.
 If we would have had one more day, we would have also hiked the Mossy Cave Trail and the Fairyland Loop Trail.
 These are two other oft-visited areas within the Park.
-True, we could have squeezed them in, but I’m not young anymore, and can’t hike all day long 🙂
+True, we could have squeezed them in, but I’m not young anymore, and can’t hike all day long 🙂 (And as I write this 2023 update, I still haven’t hiked either of those two trails.
+I will one day!)

 Final Thoughts

-In summary, several times during the weekend, while admiring the unreal views out across the Amphitheater, I scolded myself for waiting so long to visit Bryce Canyon National Park.
-It’s truly one of Utah’s treasures.
-Gratefully, I have the luxury of living close.
-So I now plan on returning often.
+Several times during that first weekend visit of mine to Bryce Canyon, while admiring the unreal views out across the Amphitheater, I scolded myself for waiting so long to see them.
+It’s truly one of Utah’s greatest treasures.

 Another great Utah National Park that I visited for the first time during the pandemic is Capitol Reef National Park.
 Click here to read my Thorough Guide to Capitol Reef.
-I made it to Canyonlands National Park for the first time too, and share that experience in my post about exploring Moab Utah.
+I made it to Canyonlands National Park for the first time during the pandemic too, and share that experience in my post about exploring Moab Utah.
 Plus I was able to return to and explore Zion National Park as well.
 And you can click here to check out my overview of all Utah’s Mighty 5 National Parks.

 18 Comments